221 Edgewater Avenue

 Visit the Red Dragon Facebook Page for news about The Shipman Mansion

-The Shipman Mansion will be open for tours by appointment on April 6 from 1-4 and April 7 from 1-4.
-Open Houses for May will be listed when scheduled.
+The Shipman Mansion will be open for tours by appointment on April 11 and 12 from 1-4 and May 3 from 1-4.
 To schedule an appointment, please send an email to shipmanmansion@gmail.com and list Open House in the subject line.
 For appointments at other times, please call 856-986-7969.

 The Shipman Mansion is located at 221 Edgewater Avenue in Edgewater Park, NJ.